lietu/jsis/README.md

 Everything you need should be at [https://github.com/lietu/jsis](https://github.com/lietu/jsis)

 ## Is it ready?

-No. It's ready for use, to generate stats from eggdrop logs, but still missing several features.
+No. It's ready for use, to generate stats from a couple of log formats, but still missing several features.
 You're welcome to help.

 Some such features are: